 Our most recent, ground-breaking report Child- and Parent-reported Outcomes and Experience from Child and Young People’s Mental Health Services presents the first detailed analysis of routinely collected data related to outcomes and experience of those seen in child and young people mental health services.
 It considers data from services involved in the Children and Young People’s Improving Access to Psychological Therapies (CYP IAPT) programme (2011-2015), of whom many are CORC members, and further data from CORC members collected between 2007-2010.
 The report aims to advance understanding of the outcomes and experience of children assessing services, highlighting some of the challenges and considering the best ways to measure and capture outcomes in the future to improve mental health and wellbeing support.

-The CORC team are currently carrying out further analysis of the data which informed this report, including analysis focusing on depression and anxiety, how complexity relates to the likelihood of outcomes data being collected, and analysis of outcomes in relation to ‘needs-based’ groupings, as set out in the organisation’s work on the THRIVE Framework.
+The CORC team are currently carrying out further analysis of the data which informed this report, focusing on the following areas:

 Do you have a question that could be looked into using the CORC data set?